-Pheonixville Beer and Wine Festival in Pheonixville – May 12
+Phoenixville Beer and Wine Festival in Phoenixville – May 12

 In addition to a great variety of samples, visitors can browse wares from local artisans, listen to live music, and get food from a variety of food trucks and other vendors.